Last Modified: November 7, 2013

 Lastly, it pays to remember that every mobile installation will have some level of common mode, due in part to the excess ground losses we all deal with.
 If common mode can get out, it can get in too!

 HF Gain Myths

 There are no viable methodologies to achieve positive gain with an HF (160 through 10 meters) mobile antenna, even when using a phased array (more on this below).
 That fact doesn't stop some manufacturers from claiming otherwise.
-For example, there is a very-expensive antenna made in the middle east which resembles a large luggage rack.
+For example, Stealth Telecom® (based in United Arab Emirates) sells a very-expensive antenna (≈$6,000) which resembles a large luggage rack.
 It mounts atop the vehicle similarly to a bicycle rack.
 It is configured as a magnetic loop, and is remotely tunable.
 Rated at 120 watts PEP (?), the manufacturer claims it has 9 dB of omnidirectional gain, but doesn't give you a qualifying suffix, so the figure is meaningless.
 They further assert it has NVIS capability 80 through 10 meters!
 (See the NVIS Myth below.)
 All of their palaver is easily disproved by modeling the antenna with EZNEC or NEC5.
 If you do, you'll also find the efficiency is less than 3%, best case!

 There are at least two manufacturers here in the U.S. making spirally-wound, 6 foot long HF antennas, claiming they have gain because they are a 5/8 wave length.
 The may indeed have wire that long wound around their fiberglass core, but that doesn't make them a 5/8 wave gain antenna.
 In fact, if you could wind 100 feet of wire around a 4 foot long fiberglass mast, the electrical length would still four foot long.
 When you see claims like these, go elsewhere.